haksorus/gsplatloc/README.md

 </details>

-In this work, we don't use the feature-3dgs speed-up module.
+In this work, we didn't use the feature-3dgs speed-up module.
-The diff-gaussian-rasterization module is designed for 64-dimensional XFeat descriptors, but it can accommodate any 64-dimensional feature vector.
+The `diff-gaussian-rasterization` module is designed for 64-dimensional XFeat descriptors, but it can accommodate any 64-dimensional feature vector.

 If you wish to use a different feature dimension from a different encoder, you can modify the `NUM_SEMANTIC_CHANNELS` parameter in the `config.h` file within the cuda-rasterizer directory and rebuild the module.